Prince (musician): 1975–1983: Beginnings and breakthrough

+Around this time, a side enterprise that Prince began to pursue involved a then-teenage singer Sue Ann Carwell, whose career as a solo artist he hoped to mold after hearing her talented performance on the Minneapolis R&B scene.
+However, Carwell resisted his suggestion that she use the name "Susie Stone".
+Recordings he had been working on with her for a projected 1978 album, including "I'm Saving It Up", "Make It Through the Storm", "Since We've Been Together" and "Wouldn't You Love To Love Me?", went unreleased.
+Carwell was subsequently signed by Warner Bros.
+Records.

 In 1979, Prince created a band with André Cymone on bass, Dez Dickerson on guitar, Gayle Chapman and Doctor Fink on keyboards, and Bobby Z. on drums.
 Their first show was at the Capri Theater on January 5, 1979.
 Warner Bros. executives attended the show but decided that Prince and the band needed more time to develop his music.
-In October 1979, Prince released the album Prince, which was No. 4 on the Billboard Top R&B/Black Albums charts and No. 22 on the Billboard 200, and went platinum.
-It contained two R&B hits: "Why You Wanna Treat Me So Bad?" and "I Wanna Be Your Lover", which sold over a million copies, and reached No. 11 on the Billboard Hot 100 and No. 1 for two weeks on the Hot Soul Singles chart.
-Prince performed both these songs on January 26, 1980, on American Bandstand.
-On this album, Prince used Ecnirp Music – BMI.
+In October 1979, Prince released the album Prince, which reached No. 4 on the Billboard Top R&B/Black Albums charts and No. 22 on the Billboard 200, and went platinum.
+It contained two R&B hits: "Why You Wanna Treat Me So Bad?" and "I Wanna Be Your Lover", which sold more than a million copies, and reached No. 11 on the Billboard Hot 100 and stayed at No. 1 for two weeks on the Hot Soul Singles chart.
+Prince performed both songs on January 26, 1980, on American Bandstand.

-In 1980, Prince released the album Dirty Mind, which contained sexually explicit material, including the title song, "Head", and the song "Sister", and was described by Stephen Thomas Erlewine as a "stunning, audacious amalgam of funk, new wave, R&B, and pop, fueled by grinningly salacious sex and the desire to shock".
-Recorded in Prince's own studio, this album was certified gold, and the single "Uptown" reached No. 5 on the Billboard Dance chart and No. 5 on the Hot Soul Singles chart.
+In 1980, Prince released the album Dirty Mind, which contained sexually explicit material, including the title song "Head", and the song "Sister", and was described by Stephen Thomas Erlewine as a "stunning, audacious amalgam of funk, new wave, R&B, and pop, fueled by grinningly salacious sex and the desire to shock".
+Recorded in Prince's studio, this album was certified gold, with the single "Uptown" reaching No. 5 on the Billboard Dance chart and No. 5 on the Hot Soul Singles chart.
 Prince was also the opening act for Rick James' 1980 Fire It Up tour.